japfohl/033023-LTHC-LAL/README.md

 ## Example App Requirements

 1. App should display a list of TODOs
-2. The user should be able to enter a new TODO, press enter, and have it added to the end of the list.
+2. The user should be able to enter a new TODO, press enter, and have it added to the end of the list as Active.
-3. App should display todos in the order they are added.
-4. App should allow the user to toggle the status of a TODO (done / undone).
+3. App should allow the user to toggle the status of a TODO (done / undone).
-5. App Should allow the user to delete a TODO from the list.
+4. App Should allow the user to delete a TODO from the list.
-6. App should allow the user to select their "view" of the TODOs:
+5. App should allow the user to select their "view" of the TODOs:
     - View All: Display all TODOs. (default view).
     - Incomplete Only: Only show incomplete TODOs
     - Completed Only: Only show completed TODOs.